KI7MT/wspr-analytics/README.md

 # WSPR Analytics

-`Big Data Analytics on a small budget is the focus of this project.`

 In the early days (March 2008), [WSPR Spots][] measured in the hundreds of thousands per month.
-Today, that number has increased to nearly 46 Million, and shows no sign of abatment.
+Today, that number has increased to over 46 Million at last count, and shows no sign of abatment.
 By any reasonable definition, it is safe to say, [WSPR] has entered the realm of [Big Data][].

 With this entry comes a unique set of challanges to draw meaningful results in a timely manner.